Below are just some of the many ways to become more involved in the life of the parish…

 The younger members of our congregation are encouraged to participate in our services as acolytes, who assist in the service of the table; crucifers, who carry the cross in processions; or bookbearers, who process with the Gospel book.

 These dedicated individuals help to create the lovely atmosphere of worship by attending to the preparation of the worship space.
 Their attention to a rich visual and aesthetically pleasing experience is seen in the faces of our worshipers.
 We are grateful to all who assist in this vital ministry .

 Bread is lovingly provided for the Eucharistic by members of the congregation.
 Volunteers for each Sunday sign up in advance.

 Our church’s mission is to share a place of fellowship where our hearts meet God’s light.
 In our adult classes, we strive to better understand God’s illuminating path in our lives through studies that reach our hearts and guide our minds closer to God.
-Our 9 o’clock Adult Forum includes a roster of guest speakers on a wide variety of subjects, as well as Bible Studies and other topical sessions led by the rector, the deacon, or one of the lay leaders of the congregation.
+We hold a variety of Adult Formation activities during the year, at 9 a.m. on Sundays.
+You can find more information under the “Sundays at COGS” tab.

-Our preschool, grade school, and our junior high/ high school students engage in the same process with age-appropriate materials through guidance by dedicated and caring adult leadership.
-The Youth Group also holds many fun activities throughout the year, from outdoor movie nights to lock-ins at the Cathedral to neighborhood Christmas caroling.
-All Junior High and High School students are welcome to join us, whether or not their parents are members of the church.
-Just speak to the rector for more information.
+Because we are a family-sized congregation, we mostly incorporate our youngsters in the life of the parish, as a loving extended family.
+At regular intervals we hold “Family Fun and Formation” gatherings.
+We also sponsor a Vacation Bible School in the summer.
+When we have activities, we assure that preschool, grade school, and our junior high/ high school students engage in the same process with age-appropriate materials through guidance by dedicated and caring adult leadership.
+The diocesan Youth Ministry coordinator also holds many fun activities throughout the year, from outdoor movie nights to lock-ins at the Cathedral to neighborhood Christmas caroling.
+All Junior High and High School students are welcome to join in any of these activities.

 Hospitality & Coffee Hour